-Dr. Power is a fellow of the American Psychological Association Divisions of School Psychology and Pediatric Psychology, and was the 2010 recipient of the Presidential Award from the National Association of School Psychologists.
+Dr. Power is a fellow of the American Psychological Association Divisions of School Psychology and Pediatric Psychology.
+He is former editor of School Psychology Review and former associate editor of School Mental Health.
+Dr. Power was president of the Society for the Study of School Psychology in 2012, recipient of the Presidential Award from the National Association of School Psychologists in 2010, and recipient of the Senior Scientist Award from Division 16 (School Psychology) of the American Psychological Association in 2017.

-Philadelphia Child Guidance Center, Upper Darby School District
+Philadelphia Child Guidance Center, Upper Darby School District, Upper Darby, PA

-University of Pennsylvania, Graduate School of Education, Philadelphia, Pa.
+PhD - University of Pennsylvania, Graduate School of Education, Philadelphia, PA

 Director, Center for Management of ADHD